⌘+k ctrl+k

 chr(x) Returns a character which is corresponding the ASCII code value or Unicode code point.

 concat_ws(separator, string, ...)
-Concatenate strings together separated by the specified separator.
+Concatenate many strings, separated by separator.
+NULL inputs are skipped.

 contains(string, search_string) Return true if search_string is found within string.